umbrashia/vanilla-queues-js/README.md

 # vanilla-queues-js
-create and manage queues threads in core javascript or Vanilla JS it can be use any javascript framework like ReactJs, Angular React-Native and VueJs
+create and manage async jobs queues/threads  in core javascript or Vanilla JS it can be use any javascript framework like ReactJs, Angular React-Native and VueJs

 Please see in the [EXAMPLE / DEMO](https://umbrashia.github.io/vanilla-queues-js/example/example.html)